ward/run/_posts/2023-06-01-runcation-to-aachen.md

 Shower washing of clothes is also always an option when things can dry quickly enough.

+I made sure to cut nails and shave before as well, to not have to worry about those while there.

 ## Findings

 I was very happy to have brought clean clothes for when not running.
 Nothing